20kilograma/blog/php-sec.md

 ## PHP Object Injection(Insecure Deserialization)

 PHP Object Injection is a vulnerability where an attacker can manipulate the serialized data and do malicious actions with it.
 It appears when the developer uses <code>unserialize()</code> function on user-input.
+Take this source code for example.